lopezelpesado/initial-learning/README.md

 3. Margins now, hopefully I can make the author bit look better with some margins, maybe if I put the text in a div separate to the box itself

+4. Let's tidy up some margin and padding code with clockwise notation 🕑